 Overview of Fractured and Broken Teeth

 However, all teeth are susceptible to cracking or breaking.
 The various injury causes from cosmetic accidents to sporting accidents can cause your teeth to chip or fracture.
-Some fractures can be profound such that they extend from the center of your tooth where the pulp is.
+Some fractures can be severe that they extend from the center of your tooth where the pulp is.
 The pulp contains blood vessels, connective tissues, and nerves that become infected as a result.

 In some cases, cracks may be invisible when inside a tooth or underneath the gum tissue.
 Additionally, some fractures or chips may not display any symptoms, and when they do, they are easily confused with being cavities, periodontal diseases, or sensitivity.